 For the most current fee structures, school ratings, and regulations, always refer to official sources:

-- Individual School Websites: Current fee schedules, payment plans, and discount policies
+- Individual School Websites: current fee schedules, payment plans, and discount policies

 Key Takeaways